-Pemphigus is a rare autoimmune condition that mainly causes blisters on the skin and mucous membranes.
+Pemphigus is a rare autoimmune blistering disorder characterized by intraepidermal acantholysis, leading to flaccid blisters and erosions of the skin and mucous membranes.
 Out of all skin diseases, pemphigus vulgaris and pemphigus foliaceous are the kinds most likely to be seen.
 The body's immune system attacks desmogleins, causing painful blisters and erosions.

 Even though an autoimmune disorder primarily causes pemphigus, vitamin deficiencies directly impact the disease’s severity, progression, and healing duration.
 Among all the vitamins, low levels of vitamin D show a strong link to pemphigus.

-Vitamin D is stored in the body and plays a major role in strengthening immune function.
+Vitamin D is a fat‑soluble hormone precursor that plays an immunomodulatory role, influencing both innate and adaptive immune responses rather than simply strengthening immunity.
 It works on both the human body’s natural and acquired protection against diseases.
 Additionally, it enhances the ability of monocytes and macrophages to fight infections and helps reduce inflammation.

 This vitamin regulates T-cell development, decreasing the function of Th1 and Th17 cells.
 These two cells play a crucial role in the development of this disease.
 Th17 cells promote skin damage and inflammation, while Th1 cells contribute to pro-inflammatory responses.